10 Sights in Kostroma, Russia (with Map and Images)

 The Ipatiev Monastery, sometimes translated into English as Hypatian Monastery, is a male monastery situated on the bank of the Kostroma River just opposite the city of Kostroma.
 It was founded around 1330 by a Tatar convert, Prince Chet, whose male-line descendants include Solomonia Saburova and Tsar Boris Godunov, and is dedicated to St. Hypatios of Gangra.

-The Church of the Savior of the Miraculous Image on Zaprudna (Spaso-Zaprudnenskaya) is an Orthodox church of the Kostroma Diocese on the northern outskirts of Kostroma, on the right bank of the Zaprudnya River, a tributary of the Kostroma.
+The Church of the Savior of the Miraculous Image on Zaprudnya (Spaso-Zaprudnenskaya) is an Orthodox church of the Kostroma diocese on the northern outskirts of Kostroma, on the right bank of the Zaprudnya River, a tributary of the Kostroma.
 Built in 1754, it was not closed in Soviet times.

 6. Дом Борщова

-Borshchov House in Kostroma is an architectural monument of the classical era, one of the largest manors in the city in the first quarter of the 19th century, and has extremely important urban planning significance in the development of the center.
+The Borschov House in Kostroma is an architectural monument of the classical era, one of the largest estates in the city of the first quarter of the XIX century, which has an extremely important urban planning significance in the development of the center.
 Architect N. I. Metlin.

 7. Московская застава.